 Everyone is invited to Blanchet House to enjoy free hot meals in our beautiful cafe.
-Since 1952, Blanchet House has offered nutritious food three times a day in a safe, clean, and friendly dining room to anyone who would like one.
+Since 1952, Blanchet House has offered nutritious meals in a safe, clean, and friendly dining room to anyone who would like them.
 Volunteers serve everyone with dignity and respect.

 How It Works

 Guests usually line up a few minutes prior to our doors opening but do not need to.
 Come toward the end of the hour if you prefer not to wait in line.
 Everyone will receive a meal.
 We never run out of food.